 It may be argued that bank loans for small businesses have never been entirely easy or straight forward to arrange.
 Before any advance is made, the bank is likely to demand sight of a fairly detailed business plan, outlining the principal streams of income and detailing the precise purpose for which the loan is going to be used.

 In addition, the loan typically needs to be secured against the assets of the borrowing business – as the bank’s security against a failure to repay the loan if the business happens to fail.
 Security takes the form of a formal legal document, the drafting of which needs to be paid for by the borrowing business and which may also take some time to draft.

-Just as with the difficulty in finding angel investors, the Government recognises the lack of confidence amongst small businesses in the banks’ willingness to lend funds and has promised measures to instil greater trust and confidence in the banks.
+Just as with the difficulty in finding angel investors, the Government recognizes the lack of confidence amongst small businesses in the banks’ willingness to lend funds and has promised measures to instil greater trust and confidence in the banks.

 British Business Bank